DrKristoff/Traffic-Sign-Classifier-Project/writeup.md

 Here are five German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![alt text][image7] ![alt text][image8] ![alt text][image9]

 These were all screenshots from a large chart of german signs.
 Looking back, this probably made the signs very favorable for classifying, since they had white backgrounds and their alignment and lighting was ideal.
 Near the end of this project, I made this realization and replaced one of the images with the roundabout image which was an actual picture taken of a sign.
 This one would presumably be the most difficult to detect, since the other 4 were absolutely ideal.
+I'll discuss this more down with the softmax section.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).